mqyii/High-PepBinder/README.md

 # finetuneing on the peptide real
 pepldm train pep

-# trainning the affinity head on XX
+# trainning the affinity head on PepPBA

 pepldm train affinity